SidOfc/browserino/README.md

 agent.firefox?
 agent.chrome?
 agent.safari?

+# or with the .not method

+agent.not.opera?
+agent.not.maxthon?

+# etc etc...

 ```

 Since linux doesn't have any supported versions all you can pretty much do is check if `agent.linux?` is true if you want to check for linux systems.
 The others do have versions so if you wanted to check for windows 10 you could do: